 As well as the opportunity to use your British passport (although you can still keep it) acquiring Spanish citizenship means that you also cannot legally claim to be British if you get in trouble with the law: you would no longer be eligible for support from the British embassy, for example.
 When you are in Spain you will be considered Spanish: when you are in the UK, you would be considered a dual national.
 If this leaves you feeling uneasy, or you have any concerns, you should seek professional legal advice before making the decision and taking the plunge.

-Thinking of investing in your own Spanish home?
+Thinking of buying a house on the Spanish Costa Del Sol?
 Our property experts are perfectly placed to offer all of the help and support you need.
 Why not get in touch today?